perfecto25/rio_config/README.md

     [@template red]
-    template key = this is a red value
+    from-red-template = this is a red value

     [@template blue]
-    template key = this is a blue value
+    from-blue-template = this is a blue value

     [Flowers:species:rose]
     @use red